By Sam Douglass

 “When a parent tries to homeschool, they’re trying to keep them out of that system,” said Alison Despathy, a statehouse insider and advocate for Vermont’s homeschool community.
 “Vermont has high quality and well functioning homeschool laws, and a good community of homeschool families.
 It’s about respecting a family’s right to choose for their children”

 According to Gulick, there are 5,000 students enrolled in home study across the state.
-She and other Senators stressed that the majority of these students are offered a robust course of study, but that there are some students who they believe should receive more oversight as a matter of child welfare.
+She and other Senators stressed that the majority of these students are offered a robust course of study, but that there are some students whom they believe should receive more oversight as a matter of child welfare.

 The main argument on the Senate floor in opposition largely centered on a lack of testimony and vetting by the Education Committee.
 This was also voiced by homeschooling advocates.